AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-09-0.md

 ## Learning content

 - When a new learning topic is created using a HTML or learning template with a custom header, the topic title doesn’t appear in the custom header (GUIDES-52343)
+- The calculated accuracy percentage for a course quiz differs slightly from the expected value.
+(GUIDES-52346)
+- For a course, when attempting a quiz, the marks scored differs slightly from the expected calculated score.
+(GUIDES-52345)